BLOGS

 Factors That Affect How Often You Should Change HVAC Filters

 While there are general rules, your specific lifestyle dictates your HVAC air filter replacement schedule.
+Homes with pets, allergies, or frequent guests may need more frequent changes, especially when considering overall HVAC unit costs and the long-term expense of preventable repairs.

 • Home Size: Smaller homes circulate the same air more frequently, which can clog filters faster.